Mazkad12/Mazkad12/README.md

 ---

 ## 🔥 About me
-- Mahasiswa Teknologi Informasi — fokus: jaringan & cybersecurity.
+- Undergraduate Of Technology Information
-- Aktif di CTF (picoCTF, HackTheBox, TryHackMe) dan learning-by-doing lewat lab GNS3 & Kali.
+- Active in CTF Platforms (picoCTF, HackTheBox, TryHackMe)
-- Preferensi: belajar malam hari, hands-on, langsung praktik.

 ---